190cm To Feet And Inches

 Q: Is 6 feet 3 inches a precise conversion of 190cm?

 A: No, it's an approximation.
-The precise conversion is approximately 6 feet and 2.8 inches.
+Here's the thing — the precise conversion is approximately 6 feet and 2.
+8 inches.
 Rounding to 6 feet 3 inches is common for practical purposes.

 Q: How can I convert other centimeter measurements to feet and inches?